 Going further McDermott responded to an analyst question by stating: "Basically we are going to rebrand the whole CRM category, it's going to be a massive movement at Sapphire and we're going to show every customer that they can be a best-run business by running SAP and no longer do they have to be relegated to an outdated sales platform with complex integration layers trying to get that data out of the ERP system."

-This move also comes in the wake of an indirect access scandal which has seen customers like Diageo effectively punished for using Salesforce software on top of their SAP ERP systems.
+The launch of C/4HANA also came in the wake of an indirect access scandal which has seen customers like Diageo effectively punished for using Salesforce software on top of their SAP ERP systems.
 Now SAP is looking to offer a more 'end-to-end' CRM solution to help customers avoid having to do this.

 SAP is already the second placed vendor in terms of CRM market share, according to some 2016 Gartner research.
 Other major players in the market are Microsoft with Dynamics 365, Adobe and Oracle.